The Ten Basic Truths of Politics

 10. On election morning, half will already have voted.

 ... that's if your state allows no-fault absentee or early voting.
-(In last year's Cleveland-area primary, 70 percent voted early.)
+(In a recent Cleveland-area primary, 70 percent voted early.)
 Are you prepared with a system to contact thousands of absentee voters on a daily basis and then remove from further contact those who've already voted?
 If not, then you should call us.
 The Filpac system handles this task well.

 Want to Win ?
 Let us join your team.